-This course presents and meets the required training for entry level local correctional officers by the Board of State and Community Corrections, Standards and Training for Corrections (STC).
-Topics include: criminal justice System, professionalism and ethics, gangs, oral and written communication, maintaining security, booking, receiving and releasing offenders, supervising offenders, medical issues, classification of offenders, cultural awareness, report writing and record keeping, emergency procedures, visitation, screening and distribution of supplies and mail, transportation, testifying in court, assault and abuse, defensive tactics and restraint techniques, behavioral health and personal This course is designed to provide practical hands on physical conditioning basics. training in correctional officer tactics and weapon usage, participants in this course will engage in physically demanding classroom training exercises that include a potential risk of injury to the participants.
-Students need to be prepared for the rigor of the physical conditioning and defensive tactics training.
+This course is designed as an abbreviated Core Academy certified by the Board of State and Community Corrections, Standards and Training for Corrections (STC) to train a CDCR Basic Correctional Academy graduate in the performance objectives and training areas that are not covered in the CDCR Basic Academy, but required for local Adult criminal justice Correctional Officer certification.
+Topics include: professionalism and ethics, gangs, communication, maintaining security, booking, receiving and releasing offenders, supervising offenders, medical issues, classification of offenders, cultural awareness, report writing and record keeping, emergency procedures, visitation, screening and distribution of supplies and mail, transportation, testifying in court, assault and abuse, defensive tactics and restraint techniques, and behavioral health.
+This course is designed to provide practical hands on training in correctional officer tactics and weapon usage, participants in this course will engage in physically demanding classroom training exercises that include a potential risk of injury to the participants.
+Students need to be prepared for the rigor of defensive tactics training.
 Pre-existing medical conditions may interfere with successful completion of these sections and/or the course.
 Course instructor signature required for enrollment.
 Material fees of \$50.00 per student collected at time of registration.